Quick answer

 Quick read

-Dance shoes cost more than street shoes because they're built for specific technical requirements: flexible soles for foot articulation, heel constructions that match choreography requirements, and sizing systems that prioritize fit over length alone.
+Dance shoes cost more than street shoes because they're built for specific technical demands: flexible soles for foot articulation, heels built to take a dancer's weight at the height the style calls for, and sizing systems that prioritize fit over length alone.
 Most beginner requirements are in the $40-$80 range.
 The $100+ prices are for performance-level or professional use.
-The real cost risk isn't the shoe price: it's buying the wrong spec or a non-returnable shoe that doesn't fit, and having to buy again.
+Brand matters only when the studio requires a specific one.
+If the choice is left open, fit and return policy beat the logo.
+The real cost risk isn't the shoe price.
+It's buying the wrong spec or a non-returnable shoe that doesn't fit, and having to buy again.

 What to do

-- Check whether the studio specifies a brand before assuming the cheapest option works.
-If the costume sheet says 'Capezio tan character shoe,' that means that brand, that color, that heel height: not a similar-looking shoe from Target.
+3. Check whether the studio specifies a brand before assuming the cheapest option works.
+If the costume sheet says 'Capezio tan character shoe,' that means that brand, that color, that heel height, not a similar-looking shoe from Target.
 A shoe that's out of spec will be noticed and you'll buy again.

-- The exchange policy matters as much as the price.
+4. The exchange policy matters as much as the price.
 A $50 shoe with a clear exchange-for-fit policy beats a $35 shoe sold final-sale or opened-nonreturnable.
 Dance shoe sizing is unpredictable across brands and styles.
 Buying a cheap shoe where you can't return it when the fit is wrong often costs more than the price gap itself.
+Our shoe fit finder is the cheap insurance against that miss: it takes her current street size and returns the brand-correct starting number for ballet, jazz, tap, and character across Capezio, Bloch, and So Danca, which is the single highest-leverage move on this whole page since the buy-twice trap is the costliest mistake parents actually make.

 Common mistakes